vnscriptkid/Event-React-App/README.md

 - hoc: withFirebase (better than using firebase object)
   > hoc intergrate methods and data into Component props
 - save userProfile into firestore (we see instant changes, whereas in case of firebase, we need to reload)
+- firestoreConnect HOC specifies where to get data (what collection, doc, sub ...), then attaches data to `firestore.ordered`

 ### Social Login